nhier17/games-tracker/README.md

 ## Project Description
-A React application that lets you keep track of different games on different platforms
+A React application that lets you keep track of different games on different platforms.
+The games are fetched using and they are uptodate .

 In the project directory, you can run: